GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 <img src="/img/hk_5_2021_12_16.png" height="230" width="405" />

 As shown in the above figure, the pixel value is the median value of the kernel.
 For example, the top right pixel value of the resulting image becomes 56 because the median of the kernel is 56 (10, 10, 11, 23, **56**, 56, 60, 60, 60).
-The image bellow shows before and after result of the example image.
+The image below shows before and after result of the example image.

 <img src="/img/hk_6_2021_12_16.png" height="199" width="538" />